naokatoh/nycrats/README.md

 # NYC rats are everywhere.
-But restaurants are the only one to be blamed?
+But are restaurants the only ones to be blamed?